WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Getwid works with any WordPress theme and will inherit its style unless you dictate otherwise.
 Alternatively, you may go with Getwid free starter theme – Getwid Base.
 The theme is designed exclusively for Getwid and ensures maximum compatibility in terms of color settings, font choices, alignments, etc.

-Advanced Gutenberg is a neat option from JoomUnited that we recently reviewed in more depth.
-Unlike the previous two plugins, Advanced Gutenberg adds more than just blocks.
+Previously knowns as Advanced Gutenberg developed by JoomUnited the Gutenberg Blocks plugin is currently managed by PublishPress.
+We recently reviewed it in more depth.
+Unlike the previous two plugins, PublishPress Blocks adds more than just blocks.

 You do get new blocks, though – 12+ new blocks to be exact, including blocks for: